Veterinary Surgery in Arab

 Our pets suffer from injuries, degenerative conditions, and lumps and bumps, many of which we can solve with the appropriate surgical procedure.
-In fact, most pets undergo surgery at some point in their lives!
+In fact, most pets undergo veterinary surgery at some point in their lives!
 Significant veterinary medicine advancements in the last decade make cat & dog surgery much safer and more effective.
 At Arab Veterinary Hospital, we do everything in our power to minimize the risk and make the entire process comfortable for your pet and comforting for you.
+Call us at (256) 586-3183 to discuss your pet's options today!

 Our Surgical Capabilities